Dartmoor line: Construction

-The constructors of the line adopted a policy of navigating around natural obstacles, rather than going over or through them as earlier builders had done.
+Construction went around natural obstacles, rather than going over or through them as earlier builders had done.
 The section from Coleford Junction through to North Tawton is simple and contains a 4 mi straight section, but the line soon begins to curve as it climbs the edge at Dartmoor, at a 1 in 77 gradient.
 Okehampton station is located on the edge of the moor, 200 ft above the town.
 The high point of the line is about two miles further, reaching 950 ft near Meldon Viaduct.

 The LSWR became a part of the new, larger Southern Railway at the Grouping in 1923.
 This in turn became the Southern Region of British Railways on nationalisation in 1948.